DRIVER-EU/test-bed-design/doc/test-bed-description.md

 The test-bed, therefore, offers support to simulators for creating this realistic and immersive background, by:
 - Providing a time-service: i.e. each adapter knows the scenario time, so simulators and solutions can use this in their user interface and calculations.
 Think of a clock display, but also when sending an email or CAP message, making sure it uses the correct timestamps.
-- The scenario manager, as discussed above
+- The scenario manager, as discussed above.

-It does not, however, provide these simulations as an integral part of the test-bed.
+It does not, however, provide these simulators as an integral part of the test-bed.
 They are, and shall always remain, external.
 Even though some simulators will be connected during the project, they are external, as as such, also not bound by the open source requirements that the test-bed has to adhere too.
 For example:
 - XVR connects their 3D crisis management environment, Crisis Media and Resource Manager to the test-bed, thereby offering their (commercial) services to other parties too.
 - DLR connects their open source SUMO (Simulation of Urban Mobility) traffic simulator to the test-bed, which provides realistic traffic during an incident
 - Thales connects their commercial Crowd Simulator to the test-bed, e.g. providing a realistic simulation of people in need during a crisis.

+## A note about Simulators

+All simulators have their own data model of how they represent the simulated world.
+The CSS allows these simulators to agree on a communication form that the simulators understand to create and maintain a jointly simulated world.

+The simulators only need to be concerned with maintaining the current state of a given location (including entities and processes present at that location), and do not have to deal with the different kinds of communication types for tools and users to depict that current state.

+The CSS allows simulators to only focus on maintaining the current state of the simulated world (i.e. the simulated truth of the incident and the world around it).
+In order to communicate state changes with other simulators inside the CSS, self-created communication messages are allowed inside this space.
+This is different than the messages being sent over the CIS, because the CIS is more aligned with current emergency management standards (like Common Alerting Protocol (CAP) messages, or Emergency Data Exchange Language (EDXL) messages).

 ### A word about HLA and DIS